-Companies invest so much in innovation nowadays and don't get me wrong, this is a major and must have feature to stay on top and retain that position hardly earned but however by all means the core values on which a business is founded and ran should never be unaligned with everything else that revolves around it.
+Companies invest so much in innovation nowadays and don't get me wrong, this is a major and must have feature to stay on top and retain that hardly earned position however by all means the core values on which a business is founded and ran should never be unaligned with everything else that revolves around it.

 In order to turn all this into a visual example let's take a look at these three major players plus an emerging one in telecommunication industry we can actually immediately see what we are talking about.

-It is obvious even by these simple trends that who is been caring and nurturing the values and manage to build a consolidated bond to their customer is always leading the market, whilst the companies that failed to understand this or didn't really have a very good base layer to start with have been negatively affected by this sort of backfire situation.
+It is obvious even by looking at these simple charts that who is been caring and nurturing the values and managed to build a consolidated bond to their customer is always leading the market, whilst the companies that failed to understand this or didn't really have a very good base layer to start with have been negatively affected by this sort of backfire situation.
 In conclusion all is changed over the years to the extent of ZMOT, FMOT and SMOT mainly had a timing impact and the way of informing the potential customers in ways unheard of only couple decades ago, however dynamics for decision making remain the same today.

 The reach that digital media tools and channels allow us to have on certain crucial phases of the CDJ is extremely significative and according to how is used can be a determining factor, but this is not just coming down to how we manage to present ourselves and our services or products to the audience but more specifically how we manage to see ourselves in what we wish to accomplish and deliver to our end customers.